uq-deal-breakers/arduino-code/README.md

-# Aduino Code
+# Arduino Code

-This repository contains the code used in the arduino device.
+This repository contains the code used in the Arduino device.
 The wiki, promotional materials, and all other project relevant documents are in the other 'breaking-phubbing' repository.